unm-campus-histories/spaces/docs/essays/la-posada-dining-hall.md

  Just as La Posada was in 1968, it continues to be a center for students today over 50 years later."
 %}

+___
+## Bibliography

+- Hooker, Van Dorn, Melissa Howard, and V. B Price. _Only in New Mexico: An Architectural History of the University of New Mexico: The First Century, 1889-1989_.
+Albuquerque, NM: University of New Mexico Press, 2000.

+- University of New Mexico.
+Bainbridge Bunting Photograph Collection, 1870-1980, collection PICT 000-385, box 6	folder 102.
+Center for Southwest Research, University Libraries, University of New Mexico.

+- University of New Mexico.
+Dept. of Facility Planning architectural drawings, 1892-2011, collection SWA UNMFPLAN Drawings, Stack 13	Drawer 01.
+Center for Southwest Research, University Libraries, University of New Mexico.

+- University of New Mexico.
+Dept. of Facility Planning Records, 1889-, collection UNMA 028,Box  34.
+Center for Southwest Research, University Libraries, University of New Mexico.